-TMUC is a great community and I am delighted to be a part!
+TMUC is a great faith community and I am delighted to be a part!

 Serving this congregation since 1988, I know that TMUC is an exciting and enlivening congregation, with a genuine presence in the community; and a faithful and faith-filled sense of God’s presence.